Katie Golobic captures the sacred chaos of being a mother

 Encouraging parents to document the real and the chaos

-When she first stepped into the photography world, Golobic remembers seeing nothing but the beautifully composed, formal family shots. clothes, great hair, everything screamed perfection.
+When she first stepped into the photography world, Golobic remembers seeing nothing but the beautifully composed, formal family shots.
+Nice clothes, great hair, everything screamed perfection.
 Taking a documentary class changed her perspective—and trajectory.

 “I [was] so frustrated before.
-My house wasn’t pretty and the weren’t dressed nicely.
+My house wasn’t pretty and the kids weren’t dressed nicely.
 So it was like, ‘No, they don’t have to be, it doesn’t have to be.
 These are my people, this is where I’m meant to be.’
-I love the mundane and the messiness; that’s the kind of person that I am.
+I love the mundane and the messiness; that’s the kind of that I am.
 I talk about the crap.
 Motherhood is beautiful, it’s this amazing gift, but every day is not sunshine and roses, and that’s okay.”

 girl runs outside while sister looks through the window. how to photograph kids